 The school has overhauled the Attitude to Learning Policy, so that the core values of the organisation are woven into every aspect of the school policy and its practices.
 Year on year reductions in Fixed Term and Permanent Exclusions evidence the positive impact which the policy is having.
-Fixed Term Exclusions have reduced from 195 in 2018/19 to 122 in 2019/20 to 30 in 2020/21.
-Critically, teaching days lost to exclusion have reduced from 406 in 2018/19 to 52 in 2020/21.
+Fixed Term Exclusions were 195 in 2018/19, 122 in 2019/20, 30 in 2020/21 and 43 in 2021/22.
+Teaching days lost to exclusion have reduced from 406 in 2018/19 to 123 days in 2021/22.

-Whilst it would clearly be foolhardy to not acknowledge the impact upon this data, which 'Lockdown' has had, it remains clear that OIAM students are responding positively to:
+Whilst it would clearly be foolhardy to not acknowledge the impact upon this data, which 'Lockdown' has had, it remains clear that OIAMFS students are responding positively to:

-- An Attitude to Learning Policy which is implemented fairly and consistently by the overwhelming majority of school staff. - A culture which values students and places their wellbeing and achievement at the centre of all undertakings. - The promotion of positive relationships between all members of the school community. - Effective and appropriate use of Isolation. - Policies and practices, which promote OIAM values.
+- An Attitude to Learning Policy which is implemented fairly and consistently by the overwhelming majority of school staff. - A culture which values students and places their wellbeing and achievement at the centre of all undertakings. - The promotion of positive relationships between all members of the school community. - Effective and appropriate use of Inclusion. - Policies and practices, which promote OIAMFS values.